greco-project/pvcompare/docs/scenarios_and_results.rst

 Hybrid CPV technology.
 The Flatplate component collects diffuse horizontal irradiance (DHI) while the CPV components only collects direct normal irradiance (DNI).
 The Hybrid module adds up both power outputs of the Flatplate and the CPV part.
-For more information about the modeling of Hybrid CPV see `pv-feedin`_.
+For more information about the modeling of Hybrid CPV see :ref:`pv-feedin`.

 .. _Hybrid CPV: